Let's get some information!

-Paired with the right vapor barrier, insulation is an excellent investment in your home’s value and efficiency, not to mention your family’s comfort.
-There are many types of vapor barrier, each with its advantages and drawbacks.
-Whether you’re replacing flooring, remodeling, or reinsulating your walls or basement, choosing the right vapor barrier material makes all the difference.
+When insulation is paired with the right vapor barrier, it can improve your home’s comfort and be a great investment to your home’s value and efficiency.
+There are many different types of vapor barriers, each having its own positives and negatives.
+Whether you’re replacing flooring, remodeling, or re-insulating your walls or basement, choosing the right vapor barrier material makes all the difference.

 What Is a Vapor Barrier?

-Also known as a moisture barrier, a vapor barrier is a liner installed on the inside of insulation (toward the living space) to prevent moisture from getting through walls, floors, or ceilings.
-There are several different types of vapor barrier materials available in different thickness, all designed to maximize the efficiency of your insulation and prevent moisture damage to the building structure itself.
+A Vapor barrier, or moisture barrier, is a liner installed on the inside of insulation (typically toward the living space) to prevent moisture from getting through walls, floors, or ceilings.
+There are multiple different types of vapor barrier materials all having a different thickness.
+They are all designed to maximize the efficiency of your insulation and prevent moisture damage to the building’s structure.

-Vapor barrier installation usually coincides with removing and installing new insulation, often as part of a flooring, remodel, or renovation project.
+When Vapor barriers are installed it usually consists of removing and installing new insulation, often as part of a flooring, remodel, or renovation project.

 Types of Vapor Barrier